lumen-notes/lumen/README.md

 # Lumen

-Lumen is a note-taking app for lifelong learners.
+Lumen is a note-taking app for lifelong learners, based on the [Zettelkasten Method](https://zettelkasten.de/introduction/).

 [**Get started →**](#getting-started)